Theory of the Firm (Economics) - Explained

 The theory of the firm refers to the microeconomic approach devised in neoclassical economics that every firm operates in order to make profits.
 Companies ascertain the price and demand of the product in the market, and make optimum allocation of resources for increasing their net profits.

-A Little More on What is the Theory of the Firm
+How does the Theory of the Firm Work?

 According to the theory of the firm, every business organization is driven by the motive of maximizing profits.
 This theory influences decisions for allocating resources, methods of production, adjustments in prices, and manufacturing in huge quantum.
 Both the theory of the firm and the theory of the consumer go hand in hand.
 As per the theory of the consumer, the customer tends to enhance their total utility to the fullest.
 In economic terms, utility refers to the estimated value a customer uses for measuring the level of happiness or satisfaction derived from the consumption of a specific product or service.
 For instance, if a customer buys a product worth $5, he or she expects to receive utility of at least the same amount, that is $5 in this case, from the bought product.